yosef55902-sketch/AI-Diploma-Program/Course 04/README.md

 - **Advanced ML:** xgboost, lightgbm
 - **Utilities:** jupyter, ipython

-See `requirements.txt` for complete list with versions.
+See `../requirements.txt` for complete list with versions.

 ---